opnsense/docs/source/manual/how-tos/ipsec-s2s-route.rst

 ---------------------------------------
 Firewall Rules Site A & Site B (part 1)
 ---------------------------------------
-To allow IPsec Tunnel Connections, the following should be allowed on WAN for on sites (under :menuselection:`Firewall --> Rules --> WAN`):
+To allow IPsec tunnel connections, the following should be allowed on WAN for on sites (under :menuselection:`Firewall --> Rules --> WAN`):

 * Protocol ESP
-* UDP Traffic on Port 500 (ISAKMP)
+* UDP Traffic on port 500 (ISAKMP)
-* UDP Traffic on Port 4500 (NAT-T)
+* UDP Traffic on port 4500 (NAT-T)

 .. image:: images/ipsec_wan_rules.png
     :width: 100%